California Court Records

 How to Find Out If You Have a Warrant in California

 Finally, to look up statewide warrant information, a person may request their personal criminal history information from the State Department of Justice (DOJ) for $25.
 The DOJ requires a person's fingerprints to process a request.
-The California DOJ can be emailed at recordreview@doj.ca.gov for criminal history record inquiries.
+The California DOJ may be emailed at recordreview@doj.ca.gov for criminal history record inquiries.

 Free Warrant Search in California